 - As the island is a nature reserve, occupancy is limited to a maximum of 12 people per night, with individual group sizes limited to 6 people.

 - Pitches are available from 12.30pm on the day of your arrival and must be vacated by 11am on your day of departure.

 - The campsite is open from 1st March – 30th September.

 - Our full terms and conditions and campsite guidelines provide important information about your stay.
 Please familiarise yourself with them before you arrive.

 Inchcailloch campsite is on the southern tip of the island in Port Bawn.

-- From Balmaha boatyard, your island adventure begins with a short boat journey which operates on an ‘on demand’ basis.
+- From Balmaha, your island adventure begins with a short ferry journey which operates on an ‘on demand’ basis.
 The ferry will drop you off at the pier on the east side of the island, known as the North Jetty.
 Please note, the ferry runs until 5pm and must be arranged with MacFarlane’s Boatyard in Balmaha.